Education in Hertfordshire

 “Hertfordshire stands out in the region as performing substantially above regional and national levels on a wide range of indicators”, and “The percentage of good and outstanding schools in the county has risen from 77% in August 2013 to 83% in August 2014.
 Attainment for children and young people in Hertfordshire is in the top quartile nationally at most key stages and continues to improve in relation to the national figures."

-Figures have improved even further since the publication of that report.
-The percentage of good and outstanding school Ofsted judgements have increased to 93.0% in December 2016.
-Good and outstanding Behaviour judgements in schools is now 97.1%.
+The percentage of good and outstanding school Ofsted judgements is now 92.6% in March 2017.
+Good and outstanding Behaviour judgements in schools is firm at 97.1%.

 So Hertfordshire is a great place to teach, and you can be confident that it is also a desirable place to bring up and educate your own children.